JoyceOkh98/Food-Panda-Restaurant-Comparison-Analysis/README.md

 Data Splitting and Preprocessing:
 - Data Cleaning
 The dataset was downloaded from kaggle.com and loaded into an Excel Workbook.
 Checks were performed for blanks and duplicates.
 In order to preserve the original dataset, the raw data was duplicated and retained for reference.
+This project’s analysis was carried out using Microsoft Excel.
+The dataset was cleaned (duplicates were removed, empty cells were checked for) to ensure it is free from errors that could affect the analysis.
+There was a little shortcoming in the process of cleaning, where an error message was persistently popping up while trying to put the order date column in a text format.

 - Data Splitting
 Independent